ilya-zlobintsev/sway-marker/README.md

 mod+grave(`) then type a character will focus the previously marked container.

 ## Installation
+Arch Linux: install the [AUR package](https://aur.archlinux.org/packages/sway-marker-git/)

-Install rust, gtk and gtk-layer-shell and build with `cargo build --release`.
+Manual: install rust, gtk and gtk-layer-shell and build with `cargo build --release`.
 The file will be in `target/release/sway-marker`.